Quantifying Perovskite Solar Cell Degradation via Machine Learning from Spatially Resolved Multimodal Luminescence Time Series: Results

 Overall, these ablations support two practical conclusions.
-First, multimodality is essential for robust generalization: the full model reduces test MAE by about 20\% compared to any single-modality alternative and yields a substantially higher $R^2$.
-Second, a carefully chosen bimodal configuration (EL+PL\textsubscript{sc}, or alternatively PL\textsubscript{oc}+PL\textsubscript{sc}) can retain most of the performance of the full model, whereas EL+PL\textsubscript{oc} is not reliable under the present data splits.
+First, the full multimodal representation provides the most robust overall generalization: the full model reduces test MAE by about 24\% compared to any single-modality alternative and yields a substantially higher $R^2$.
+Second, reduced-input configurations can be competitive only when they preserve complementary physical information: a carefully chosen bimodal configuration (EL+PL\textsubscript{sc}, or alternatively PL\textsubscript{oc}+PL\textsubscript{sc}) can retain most of the performance of the full model, whereas EL+PL\textsubscript{oc} is not reliable under the present data splits.
+The stronger degradation of the homogenized control under modality removal further indicates that spatial information stabilizes the representation when the global modality set is incomplete.
 Taken together, these results justify the adoption of a multimodal input representation for robust $R_\mathrm{PCE}$ estimation within the operational window, and motivate reporting bimodal variants only when their cross-fold stability is explicitly verified.